PGR Voice Survey 2025

 One of our other key priorities following the previous survey was the experience of disabled PGRs, as they responded less positively than students without disabilities in 2023.
 In 2025 the responses from disabled PGRs improved throughout the survey - in 2023, 66.7% of disabled students agreed that the environment in their School was supportive, this has increased to 79.2% in 2025.
 A higher proportion of students are now engaging with the Disability and Dyslexia Support Service (DDSS), and are happier with their experience (77.5% of service-users rated their experience positively in 2023, this rose to 89.1% in 2025).
 There are still several areas where disabled students continue to respond less positively than students without disabilities however, and we understand there is still work to be done to ensure a fully equitable experience across the University.

-As well as the quantitative data, PGRs provided detailed written feedback on many aspects of their experience: some key themes included PGR workspaces, the Elsevier big deal, GTA opportunities, use of Generative AI, and additional challenges for particular student groups.
+As well as the quantitative data, PGRs provided detailed written feedback on many aspects of their experience: some key themes included PGR workspaces, the Elsevier big deal, GTA opportunities, use of Generative AI, and additional challenges for particular groups of students.

 Next steps